 How to Check What CPU You Have? (and Its Specs)

-There are plenty of very easy ways to check what CPU you have on your PC.
+Plenty of very easy ways to check what CPU you have on your PC exist.
 All of these involve following a few simple steps.

-To check your processor make and model, you can use built-in system utilities and services such as the About window, Task Manager or the Device Manager.
-You can also get a comprehensive information regarding what CPU you have and its specs using trusted (free) third party software such as CPU-Z.
+To check your processor make and model, you can use built-in system utilities and services such as the About window, Task Manager, or Device Manager.
+You can also get comprehensive information regarding your CPU and its specs using trusted (free) third-party software such as CPU-Z.

 In the following text, I will talk in detail about how to check what CPU you have and also touch base on important CPU specifications and why they should matter to you as a buyer.

 There are many simple ways to check what CPU you have.
-If it is already installed in the PC, then the following four methods should help:
+If it is already installed on the PC, then the following four methods should help:

-1. Checking What CPU You Have Using ‘About’ or ‘System Settings’ Window
+1. Checking What CPU You Have Using the ‘About’ or ‘System Settings’ Window

 You can find out the make and model of your processor by heading to the ‘About’ window or the System Settings.

-The ‘About” window can tell you the make, model and the base clock speed of the CPU installed in the PC as well as its architecture.
+The ‘About” window can tell you the make, model, and base clock speed of the CPU installed in the PC as well as its architecture.

 How to Check What CPU You Have